Name and place of business

 The Secretary General shall take and store the minutes of the Board meetings which shall be signed by the President and the Secretary General when agreed as a valid record by a vote of a majority of the Members who attended the meeting in question.

-A Board member will be suspended or dismissed from office if suspended or dismissed from membership, or if two thirds of the voting members in that country so vote in an election called and administered by the Secretary General.
+A Board Member will be suspended or dismissed from office if suspended or dismissed from membership, or if two thirds of the voting members in that country so vote in an election called and administered by the Secretary General.

-Powers, duties and procedures of the EC
+Powers, duties and procedures of the Executive Committee

 The President of the Academy.